 Awareness that language is made up of different building blocks: sentences, words, syllables, sounds.
-Phonological awareness also means that a child can detach himself from the meaning of the word "cat" and recognize that it starts with the same letter as "cake".
+Phonological awareness also means that a child can detach him or herself from the meaning of the word "cat", for example, and recognise that it starts with the same letter as "cake".